 a = 3.1415; print(int(a))# => 3 (precision lost)

-Precision can also be lost when converting from very large integer to floating point.
+Precision can also be lost when converting from very large integers with more than 53 bits of precision to floating point.
 Losses in precision, whether from integer to floating point or vice versa, do not generate errors but can lead to unexpected results especially when floating point numbers are used for loop control.

+The vulnerability described in TR 24772-1 related to conversion between semantically incompatible types is applicable to Python, which does not express this notion, e.g. distinguishing feet from meters.
+The application developer can implement such mechanisms by wrapping important types in classes and explicitly checking class types before performing conversions, as shown by a simple example below.

+def feet_to_meters(source);

+return source/3.3

+def Class feet;

+ft = 0.0

+def class meters

+m = 0.0

+def feet_to_meters(source, dest);

+dest.m = source.ft/3.3

+else

+throw conversion_error

+f = new feet(5.0)

+m = new meters

+feet_to_meters(f,m)

+print m.val

+feet_to_meters(6.0, m)

+dest.val = source.val /3.3

+AI – Sean – give actual sample code that explores the ideas above.

 6.6.2 Guidance to language users

-Follow the guidance ofFollow the guidance contained in TR 24772-1 clause 6.6.5
+Follow the guidance contained in TR 24772-1 clause 6.6.5

 Though there is generally no need to be concerned with an integer getting too large (rollover) or small, be aware that iterating or performing arithmetic with very large positive or small (negative) integers will hurt performance; and

 Be aware of the potential consequences of precision loss when converting from floating point to integer.

+Design coding strategies that allow the distinction of semantically incompatible types.

 6.7 String Termination [CJM]

-This vulnerability is not applicable, Python strings are immutable objects whose length can be queried with built-in functions therefore Python does not permit accesses past the end, or beginning, of a string.
+This vulnerability is not applicable, as Python does not use null terminated strings.
+Python strings are immutable objects whose length can be queried with built-in functions therefore Python raises an exception for any access past the end or beginning of a string.

 a = '12345'

 b = a[5] #=> IndexError: string index out of range

+Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

 6.8 Buffer Boundary Violation [HCB]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
+Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

 6.9 Unchecked Array Indexing [XYZ]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
+Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

 6.10 Unchecked Array Copying [XYW]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
+Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

 6.11 Pointer Type Conversions [HFC]